nightwatchjs/nightwatch-docs/guide/mobile-app-testing/debug-tests.md

 ### Overview

 Debugging mobile app tests is not as straightforward as the web as dev tools is not available.
-Inorder to debug mobile app tests, Appium inspector will have to be setup and attached to a test session
+Inorder to debug mobile app tests,Appium inspector will have to be setup and attached to a test session

 ### Pre-requisites